 Moccasins tops with or without two to four eyelet laces were one common variation.
-Toes were outlined in crimped leather just like moccasin slippers.
-Casual moc tops had insides that were lined in comfortable wool felt fabrics for winter or cotton for summer.
-Dressy moc tops did not have lining.
+Toes were outlined in crimped leather, just like moccasin slippers.
+Casual moc-toes had insides that were lined in comfortable wool felt fabrics for winter or cotton for summer.
+Dressy moc-toes did not have lining.

-The woven oxford was the best shoe for summer.
+The woven Oxford was the best shoe for summer.
 The weave patterns could be quite elaborate all over the shoe body or in sections.
 Basket weave (criss-cross) was the fanciest weave.
-Cheaper versions just has perforated holes around the body.
+Cheaper versions just had perforated holes around the body.
 One catalog advertised them as “air conditioning for your feet.”

 Decorative details were more minimalist than they were in the prior two decades.
 Small holes, called brogue, that were prevalent on 1930s shoes were nearly extinct by the mid-1940s.
-Top stitching around the tongue and heel dressed up very plain shoes, while brogue perforations on toe caps or wingtips made for dressier footwear.
-Instead of wingtips being made by placing a second piece of leather over the body the wingtip design was brogued or stitched onto the body conserve materials.
+Top stitching around the tongue and heel dressed up very plain shoes, while broguing on toe caps or wingtips made for dressier footwear.
+Instead of wingtips being made by placing a second piece of leather over the body, the wingtip design was brogued or stitched onto the body to conserve materials.

-Around 1947-1948 shoes elaborated again with more details, layers of leather, more color combination, new fabrics and new styles.
+Around 1947-1948, shoes elaborated again with more details, layers of leather, color combinations, new fabrics, and new styles.
 Comparing men’s early shoes and the late ’40s shoes, you can clearly see a progression back to more ornate designs.
 The same trend was happening with 1940 attire for men, too.

 1940s Men’s Two Tone Shoes

-In the 1920s, they were only worn for sporty occasions, but by the mid-’30s and into the 1940s two-tone shoes were acceptable to wear with suits (see man at the top of the page).
+In the 1920s, they were only worn for sporty occasions, but by the mid-’30s and into the 1940s, two-tone shoes were acceptable to wear with suits.
 A man who wore two-tone shoes took pride in keeping them looking smart.
 A bottle of white shoe polish traveled with him everywhere.

 1940s Men’s Saddle Shoe